bacionejs/cat/README.md

 - **Instrument:** improvise over the jazz soundtrack with piano notes.
 Among the notes, one key is special — when you hit the middle note, it doesn’t just play sound: it also triggers a **jump**

+Catwoman does fall from the rooftop, just not very far.
+It's more of a gentle visual cue than a punishment.
+And like the instruction says, there's no penalty for missing.
+So she just keeps going.
+Anything more than that would negate the Zen vibe.

 👉 Tests your ability to multitask music and jumping.

 ## 🐾 Body Physics